£9292 to include all disbursements

 involve themselves more deeply in the issues and communities of their lived experience.
 The

 contractor will develop a logic model and delivery plan leading to an unbiased, robust

-evaluation report for our major funder, Heritage Lottery Fund.
+evaluation report for our major funder, The National Lottery Heritage Fund.

 The contractor will work closely with external stakeholders, participants and colleagues to

 devise, plan and undertake/coordinate the evaluation.

 - Develop, plan and embed a monitoring a framework for continuous programme evaluation.

 - Use appropriate and methodical ways of asking questions that provide robust evidence which could cover well-being, demographics, economic, social capital, learning journeys, rise to action and quality.